Opera's Domingo starts US performances amid allegations

 "In addition to what we have done so far, AGMA will continue to search for and implement methods to change the culture," he said.

-Domingo is scheduled to appear in three performances of "Macbeth," opposite the soprano Anna Netrebko, and then return to the Met for four performances of "Madame Butterfly" in November.
+Domingo is scheduled to appear in three performances of "Macbeth," two of them opposite the soprano Anna Netrebko, and then return to the Met for four performances of "Madame Butterfly" in November.

 Outside the Met, Domingo's next scheduled U.S. performance is not until February, with LA Opera, which has not said how long it expects its investigation to last.